-In evaluating compliance with the FMP, the Plan Review Team (PRT) notes that while all states within the management unit satisfied the weekly reporting requirements through either the Standard Atlantic Fisheries Information System (SAFIS) or NOAA Fisheries, the following states did not clearly provide their reporting regulations: Connecticut, New York, New Jersey, and Delaware.
+Additionally, while all states within the management unit satisfied the weekly reporting requirements through either SAFIS or NOAA Fisheries, the following states did not clearly provide their reporting regulations: New Jersey and Delaware.
 Moving forward, the PRT recommends that states specifically reference regulations requiring weekly dealer and landings reporting in their compliance reports.
 Additionally, Connecticut's compliance report did not include information on any exempted fishing permits issued.